aswna/hyphenator/README.md

 # Overview / Leírás
 This tool helps the reading practice of Hungarian words, taking into account the learning order of the alphabet used by the Meixner-method.

-The words are selected from the dictionary given on the command line, by default filename is ``magyar-szavak.txt``.
+The words are selected from the dictionary given on the command line, by default this filename is ``magyar-szavak.txt``.

-Warning: the dictionary may contain unwanted words!
+Warning: the dictionary may contain non-existent, or inappropriate words!

 Ez az eszköz a magyar szavak szótagolva olvasását segíti, figyelembe vevé a Meixner-módszer ábécéjének tanulási sorrendjét.

 A program a szavakat a parancssorban megadott szótárból használja, ez alapesetben a ``magyar-szavak.txt`` nevű fájl.

-Figyelem: a szótár nem kívánatos szavakat tartalmazhat!
+Figyelem: a szótár nem létező és nem kívánatos szavakat is tartalmazhat!

 ```
 $ ./hyphenator.py --help